 To find out more information about COVID-19 or the COVID-19 Vaccination requirements at TasTAFE, you can view our list of frequently asked questions.

 Visit the Tasmanian Government Coronavirus website for more information about COVID-19 in Tasmania.

 To view TasTAFE's COVID-19 frequently asked questions, please click the button below:

 Keeping the TasTAFE community safe

-In addition to vaccination being mandatory, everyone who attends a TasTAFE site must follow the COVID-safe behaviours and actions outlined below.
+Everyone who attends a TasTAFE site is asked to follow the COVID-safe behaviours and actions outlined below.
 These are recommended by Public Health to help lower your personal risk as well as the risk to our community.